boronine/colorspaces.js/README.md

 ## Supported Color Spaces

+All color spaces below define colors via numeric components.
+Sometimes the ranges for these numbers are strictly defined, sometimes they are unknown (e.g. the upper limit on chroma is undefined in CIE color spaces).
+This can be a problem if you want to generate colors in a perceptually uniform color space.
+To get around this problem I created [HUSL](http://www.husl-colors.org), a version of CIELCHuv with a bounded chroma component.

  * [`sRGB`][sRGB]: Standard RGB, the color space used on the web.
 All values range between 0 and 1.
 Be careful, rounding errors can result in values just outside this range.
  * [`CIEXYZ`][CIEXYZ]: One of the first mathematically defined color spaces.
 Values range between 0 and 0.95047, 1.0 and 1.08883 for X, Y and Z respectively.
 These three numbers together define the white point, which can be different depending on the chosen illuminant.
 The commonly used [illuminant D65](http://en.wikipedia.org/wiki/Illuminant_D65) was chosen for this project.
  * `CIExyY`: Normalized version of the above.
  * [`CIELAB`][CIELAB]: A color space made for perceptual uniformity.
 Recommended for characterization of color surfaces and dyes.
-L is lightness, spans from 0 to 100.
+L is lightness (0-100).
  * `CIELCH`: A cylindrical representation of CIELAB.
-L is lightness, C is chroma (think saturation) and H is hue.
-H spans from 0 to 360.
+L is lightness (0-100), C is chroma (think saturation) and H is hue (0-360).
  * [`CIELUV`][CIELUV]: Another color space made for perceptual uniformity.
 Recommended for characterization of color displays.
+L is lightness (0-100).
  * `CIELCHuv`: Same as CIELCH, but based on CIELUV.
- * `hex`: A representation of sRGB.
+ * `hex`: A string representation of sRGB.

 ## Development